mozilla/firefox-translations-training/docs/training-guide.md

 For more advanced cleaning and for using OpusCleaner look at the [Data cleaning](cleaning.md) doc.

 ### Bicleaner
-It is recommended to use Bicleaner ML models to filter noisy data.
+It is recommended to use [Bicleaner](https://github.com/bitextor/bicleaner-ai) ML models to filter noisy data.
+Bicleaner classifier scores parallel sentences from 0 to 1 where 0 means a very noisy translation and 1 is a good translation.
+Most of the scores will be between 0 and 1.

-Check that the bicleaner-ai model is [available](https://github.com/bitextor/bicleaner-ai-data/releases) and add filtering thresholds to the config.
+Check that the bicleaner-ai model is [available](https://github.com/bitextor/bicleaner-ai-data/releases) for you language pair and add filtering thresholds to the config.

 - `0.5` should be a [good default value](https://github.com/bitextor/bicleaner-ai/wiki/How-to-train-your-Bicleaner-AI#bicleaning-a-corpus).
 - Noisier datasets like OpenSubtitles should have higher threshold.
-- Set the threshold to `0` to skip cleaning entirely, for example for ParaCrawl dataset that comes already cleaned by bicleaner
+- Set the threshold to `0` to skip cleaning entirely, for example for ParaCrawl dataset that comes already cleaned by Bicleaner
   (see [Bicleaner AI: Bicleaner Goes Neural](https://aclanthology.org/2022.lrec-1.87.pdf), section 4.2.2).

 ```